 The U.S. Environmental Protection Agency is looking for energetic and highly motivated students for summer employment.
 Numerous opportunities are available within EPA for students to gain valuable work experience while contributing to the mission of protecting human health and safeguarding the environment.
 Student summer employment opportunities are available at EPA’s headquarters in Washington, DC, and at regional office and laboratory locations nationwide.

-The Alfred L. Borgatti Biology Scholarship This award is endowed with a donation from the family of Alfred L. Borgatti.
+This award is endowed with a donation from the family of Alfred L. Borgatti.
 Dr. Borgatti, a long time member of the biology faculty, who was an ardent supporter of student scholarship in the Natural Sciences.
 Each year, a biology major will be awarded funds to support student scholarship.
-2012 awarded amount of $1075.
-Application deadline: April each year.
+2014 awarded amount of 2 scholarships at $1150 each.
+Application deadline: April 7, 2014.

 This award is endowed with a donation from the family of Frederick A. Meier.
-Dr. Meier who was a part of the College from faculty member to President.
-There are two awards that have been historically in the amount of $725 each, one for a Chemistry major and one for a Biology major.
-Application Deadline: April 2012.
+Dr. Meier who was a part of the university from faculty member to president.
+There are two awards that have been historically in the amount of $725 each, one for a chemistry major and one for a biology major.
+Application deadline: April 7, 2014.

 A full year scholarship working side by side with current leaders in underwater fields (application deadline is December 31).
 Summer Internships are for 2-3 summer months (Application deadline is January 31).
 For more information and applications got to owuscholarship.org/